What is this guide?

 - It provides an online storefront for the segment of your market who uses the internet to find solutions to their problems.

 - It’s the resource potential and current customers will use to learn about and communicate with your business.

 - Requires technical expertise in planning, writing, designing, and development

 - Can be expensive and time-consuming if not thoughtfully planned

 Dake's site checks a lot of best practice boxes while displaying a clear understanding of their audience.

 The design is clean yet unpretentious.
-From the moment you land on the homepage, it cleverly showcases over a century of photos of workers using its products, accompanied by a simple but persuasive heading: "Quality & Dependability Since 1887."
+Its homepage shows workers using its products over the course of a century, accompanied by a simple but persuasive heading: "Quality & Dependability Since 1887."

 The main site navigation is clearly labeled and well organized, making it easy to get around and find what you need.

 It also contains a phone number that you can dial into your landline if you're on the job or tap if you're browsing on a smartphone.